 - You could just grab food whenever you wanted.
 No need to pack snacks for the trip.

-- The kids had a huge TV to watch movies on while we were traveling.
+- The kids had a huge TV/entertainment center to watch movies on while we were traveling.

-- The Diesel Pusher has a lot of power and is built like a semi so we didn’t even have to think about the cargo capacity.
+- The Diesel Pusher has a lot of power and is built like a semi, so we didn’t even have to consider the cargo capacity.

 - There was a lot of storage and cabinets in the rig.